Golden English Yew

 Spread: 15 feet

 A wonderful small evergreen color accent tree, with radiant golden needles in spring which fade to yellow on a large, pyramidal and spreading form, interesting red berries, has numerous applications, takes pruning well

-Golden English Yew has attractive yellow foliage which emerges gold in spring.
-The ferny leaves are highly ornamental and turn chartreuse in fall.
+Golden English Yew has attractive yellow evergreen foliage which emerges gold in spring on a tree with an oval habit of growth.
+The ferny sprays of foliage are highly ornamental and turn chartreuse in the fall, which persists throughout the winter.
 The fruits are showy red drupes displayed from early to late fall.
-The flowers are not ornamentally significant.

 Golden English Yew is a dense evergreen tree with a shapely oval form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.